cyliong/spelling-practice/README.md

 ## Features
 - Adding and editing vocabularies for spelling
+- View and play vocabularies in a spelling list before the real practice
-- Play vocabularies one-by-one in randomized order
+- In real practice, play vocabularies one-by-one in randomized order
 - Allow playing the same vocabulary for multiple times
 - Support pronouncing English and Chinese vocabularies
 - Showing the progress of practice